Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 [docker configuration](Running-Alluxio-On-Docker.html) for the corresponding environment variable name for Alluxio properties in `conf/alluxio-site.properties`.

 Define all environment variables in a single file.
-Copy the properties template and fill in all required and any optional configuration.
+Copy the properties template at `integration/kubernetes/conf` and fill in all required and any optional configuration.
 Note that when running Alluxio with host networking, the ports assigned to Alluxio services must not be occupied beforehand.
 ```bash
 $ cp conf/alluxio.properties.template conf/alluxio.properties
 ```